Everyone has a morning routine… mine has recently changed.

 [ SIDEBAR: these pre-packed CocoPull packets are amazing & make the whole process so easy!! ]

 I know, I know you are freaking out about the 20 minute thing, but TRUST me when I say- it flies by.
 Something about the whole process is relaxing to me.
 No talking, just swishing.
 Pull the oil through your teeth & make sure NOT to swallow it (you don’t want to swallow the bacteria you are trying to get rid of).
 When your timer beeps, spit out the oil into a plastic baggy or directly into the trash.
 Don’t spit it down the drain cause the oil will solidify again & could mess up your pipes.

-Now for the benefits:: The below are all SUPPOSED benefits I have read that people have experience– I will share what I’ve noticed further below.
+The below are all SUPPOSED benefits I have read that people have experience– I will share what I’ve noticed at the end of this post!!